 From examining Ottoman administrative documents, Peirce tells us that the harem had a well-defined hierarchy of authority, with the matriarchal elders, such as the sultan’s mother, ruling over other women but also over younger males in the family.²⁴ For the Ottomans, the mother of the reigning sultan ruled the harem, and had authority over family members—such as royal offspring, unmarried or widowed princesses, and the sultan’s consorts—and those in administrative and service roles within the harem.²⁵ Also according to Peirce, important women within the dynastic household, particularly the Sultan’s mother, would assume legitimate roles of authority outside the royal household.²⁶ Deagon tells us that the women of the harem were chosen for their “physical perfection” and potential talents; a woman’s status and influence depended on whether or not she bore the sultan a son.
 Girls (as the women of the harem were selected for their positions at quite a young age) were assigned specific career tracks according to their individual skills, but most of the women of the harem were servants of various sorts.²⁷ In contrast to the women in Western Orientalist paintings who lounge listlessly on cushions, high-ranking women of the Ottoman harem were not powerless; they had some economic independence and were often property owners.²⁸

-Although women could not hold official public political titles in early Islamic society or during the Ottoman Empire, the residents of the harem were “well placed to influenced public affairs,” such as securing positions for their sons, or acting as mediators between different political factions within the palace.²⁹ Fatema Mernissi emphasizes the harem as a space for political intrigues and power play, and tells us that “Caliph al-Mahdi, founder of the Abbasid dynasty,” was poisoned in “A.D.
-785 by one of his favorite women who was madly in love with him.”³⁰ In the 17th century, during a struggle for regency over the boy sultan Mehmed IV, a corps of black eunuchs murdered the valide sultan Kösem in favor of her sister-in-law.³¹
+Although women could not hold official public political titles in early Islamic society or during the Ottoman Empire, the residents of the harem were “well placed to influence public affairs,” such as securing positions for their sons or acting as mediators between different political factions within the palace.²⁹ Fatema Mernissi emphasizes the harem as a space for political intrigues and power play, and tells us that “Caliph al-Mahdi, founder of the Abbasid dynasty,” was poisoned in “A.D.
+785 by one of his favorite women who was madly in love with him.”³⁰ In the 17th century, during a struggle for regency over the boy sultan Mehmed IV, a corps of black eunuchs murdered the valid sultan Kösem in favor of her sister-in-law.³¹

 The eunuch, a figure of fascination and repulsion for Westerners, held important positions as guardsmen, messengers, and, in a way, bouncers, in caliphate and Ottoman harems.
 El Cheikh tells us that in the caliphate harem, the eunuchs—men who had been castrated—were the “heart of the harem monitoring access and partaking in all the informal politics that took place in it.”
 They could enter any space that was forbidden to other men.³² In the Ottoman harem, the eunuchs were entrusted with “taking and receiving messages between the Sultan and the Sultanas, transacting business, visiting the men’s apartments,” and many other important duties.³³ At Topkapı Palace, the white eunuchs, taken mostly from the Christian Balkans and Caucasus during Ottoman military campaigns there, attended the male pages; the black eunuchs, from the Horn of Africa and Sudan, served the “more prestigious wing that housed the sultan and the female harem.”³⁴ The black eunuch’s unique importance was further emphasized in their role of “preserving established hierarchies of power by maintaining segregation and controlling movement within the imperial family,” as internal palace gatekeepers.³⁵

 Outside of the Ottoman Empire’s elite homes, the harem appears in different forms throughout the Muslim world.
 Fatema Mernissi, who grew up in a Moroccan harem, says that for her, the word “harem” is a “synonym for the family as an institution,” with gender-specific implications.³⁶ She also says in her groundbreaking work on male-female relations in Muslim society that “sexual segregation, the systematic prevention of interaction between men and women not related to each other by either marriage or blood […] divide all social space into male and female spaces.”³⁷ In this regard, the harem was a female space, as it was private and secluded from outsiders and non-family members.
-She says that “in order to prevent sexual interaction [not just intercourse as we know it, but also flirting, admiration, and even conversation] between members of the umma [sic] and members of the domestic universe, seclusion and veiling (a symbolic form of seclusion) were developed.”³⁸ El Cheikh notes that outside the caliphate court of the Middle Ages, “only a small proportion of well-to-do urban families” practiced “strict seclusion of women.”
-She also notes that polygamy was an “expensive practice” that only the elite of society could afford.³⁹ Mernissi, who speaks of her own life in a 20th century harem, adds that “many Muslim women” see “the seclusion of women […] as a source of pride,” because such seclusion “required huge economic investment,” and being a part of one indicated economic well-being.⁴⁰
+She says that “in order to prevent sexual interaction [not just intercourse as we know it, but also flirting, admiration, and even conversation] between members of the umma [sic] and members of the domestic universe, seclusion, and veiling (a symbolic form of seclusion) were developed.”³⁸ El Cheikh notes that outside the caliphate court of the Middle Ages, “only a small proportion of well-to-do urban families” practiced “strict seclusion of women.”
+She also notes that polygamy was an “expensive practice” that only the elite of society could afford.³⁹ Mernissi, who speaks of her own life in a 20th-century harem, adds that “many Muslim women” see “the seclusion of women […] as a source of pride,” because such seclusion “required huge economic investment,” and being a part of one indicated economic well-being.⁴⁰

 Today, the harem as an institution is more exception than rule in the modern Middle East.
-During his presidency (from 1923 to 1938) Mustafa Kemal Atatürk, the first president of the Republic of Turkey, after the breakup of the Ottoman Empire, made sweeping reforms of Turkish law and society.
-One of those reforms abolished polygamy in 1926, a practice once afforded to Ottoman sultans and other high-ranking officials, with penalities for its practice being up to two years in prison.
+During his presidency (from 1923 to 1938) Mustafa Kemal Atatürk, the first president of the Republic of Turkey, after the breakup of the Ottoman Empire, made sweeping reforms to Turkish law and society.
+One of those reforms abolished polygamy in 1926, a practice once afforded to Ottoman sultans and other high-ranking officials, with penalties for its practice being up to two years in prison.
 In addition to Turkey, of the other Middle Eastern states, only Tunisia, Lebanon, and Israel have formally outlawed polygamy; it is frowned upon in more secular Arab states such as Egypt.

 The content from this post is excerpted from The Salimpour School of Belly Dance Compendium.
 Volume 1: Beyond Jamila’s Articles. published by Suhaila International in 2015.
 This Compendium is an introduction to several topics raised in Jamila’s Article Book.